KristinaGomoryova/MS_shiny_bryjalab/README.md

 ## Adding a new dataset
 New dataset should be added to the `/database` folder.
 It is preferred, that upon addition of a new dataset, all datasets would get updated gene names in order to synchronize them.
 A model dataset, `2006_RNF43.csv`, related to publication by [Radaszkiewicz et al.(2021)](https://elifesciences.org/articles/65759) is provided.

-This can be done running the updateGeneNames.R script, which, however, requires installation of R, and specific packages, `dplyr`, `here` and `HGNCHelper`.
+Gene names update can be done running the updateGeneNames.R script, which, however, requires installation of R, and specific packages, `dplyr`, `here` and `HGNCHelper`.

 This can be done using commands:
 `sudo apt install r-base-core`